Chia-Network/public_bluebox_image/README.md

   the resources.
 The default process_count in the chia-blockchain config.yml is set to 3.
 However, we have set the process_count to 2 in this image.
-  - After testing with a variety of CPUs, we have found a general rule-of-thumb of setting one process_count (vdf client process) for every two CPU that support hyperthreading
+  - After testing with a variety of CPUs, we have found a general rule-of-thumb of setting one process_count (vdf client process) for every two CPU that support hyperthreading.

 ###### Finding the AMI in AWS